ppratyush09/ppratyush09/README.md

 # 👋 Greetings, fellow wanderers of the digital realm!
 Welcome to my GitHub fortress!

 I’m **Pratyush Pritimay**, a passionate cybersecurity sentinel with over three years of experience safeguarding the cyber frontier.
 My journey began as an eager **Intern**, delving into the depths of **SOC operations**.
 Since then, I've leveled up to become a **Threat Analyst**, wielding expertise in:
-- 🛡️ **Digital Forensics** - Reconstructing digital crime scenes through meticulous artifact analysis.
+- 🛡️ **Digital Forensics** - Analyzing digital crime scenes through meticulous artifact analysis.
 From registry hives and shadow copies to memory dumps and volatile footprints, I unravel timelines, trace adversary actions, and reveal the hidden narrative that every byte conceals.

 - 🔍 **Incident Response** - Turning disruption into order with precision and speed.
 From containment and eradication to recovery and resilience-building, I thrive in the heat of intrusions—coordinating investigations, neutralizing live threats, and restoring stability without missing a step.